isomerpages/isomerpages-govtech/media/technews/_posts/2019-03-20-how-govtech-simulates-four-million-bus-rides-a-day.md

 With the thousands of nodes and edges, Reroute first creates a transport graph representing the current state of bus routes and commuter journeys.
 Bus planners can then make a change to one or more specific parameters of a graph and simulate the ripple effects on the system.

-However, the GovTech ODP team found that its initial model did not take into consideration the fact that commuters can combine different routes to get to their destination.
+However, the GovTech OGP team found that its initial model did not take into consideration the fact that commuters can combine different routes to get to their destination.
 The team therefore used a mathematical technique that efficiently estimates the number of combinations required for accurate simulation of route choices for the same origin-destination pair, which allows commuter options to be ranked based on travelling time.

 Now that the modified model accounted for greater complexity in the commuter journey, another problem surfaced—the simulations took too long to complete; more than eight hours, in fact.